Home » “Unnecessary” Thank You Emails?

 Accept Gratitude with Grace

-I’ve posted on the topic of thank-you curmudgeons previously.
-Today I received a site visitor email about this topic that had a slightly different twist, so I thought I would share it with you.
+I’ve posted previously on the topic of thank-you curmudgeons.
+Then, a site visitor emailed me about this topic with a slightly different twist, so I thought I would share it with you.

-I don’t understand why some would complain about “thank you” emails.
-Apparently, there are those that feel they are a waste of time or annoying and shouldn’t be sent.
+It makes you wonder why some complain about “thank you” emails.
+Do they feel thank yous are a waste of time or annoying?

 Grateful for Email Gratitude